ST10403514/Parrit/README.md

 - Notifications are displayed in a clean and organized manner.

 ## To Come
-- display customizable notifications on your mobile phone
+- display customizable notifications on your mobile phone "# Parrit"